Group Case Interview: How to Lead, Contribute, and Stand Out (2026)

 You (Structured Contributor move): "Before we structure the analysis — I did a quick read of the income statement.
 The margin decline is 1.4 points.
 About 0.8 points comes from gross margin compression, which tracks with the food inflation in exhibit 5.
 But 0.6 additional points came from SG&A growing faster than revenue — and SG&A grew 5.1% while revenue was flat.
 That SG&A growth is the more actionable lever for management.
 I'd suggest we split into two tracks: COGS and pricing on one side, SG&A on the other."

-Why this works: You quantified the problem before anyone else did.
-You identified which component is more controllable.
-You proposed a structured workstream split — in four sentences.
+Why this works: You quantified the problem first, identified the more controllable component, and proposed a workstream split — in four sentences.

 Maya: "Also — the store-level data shows the new urban stores are dragging performance."